peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat ed2,
         PeterO.Numbers.EContext ec);

-Rotates the bits of an arbitrary-precision binary number's mantissa.
+Rotates the bits of an arbitrary-precision binary number's significand.

 <b>Parameters:</b>

- * <i>ed</i>: An arbitrary-precision number containing the mantissa to rotate.
-If this mantissa contains more bits than the precision, the most-significant bits are chopped off the mantissa.
+ * <i>ed</i>: An arbitrary-precision number containing the significand to rotate.
+If this significand contains more bits than the precision, the most-significant bits are chopped off the significand.

- * <i>ed2</i>: An arbitrary-precision number indicating the number of bits to rotate the first operand's mantissa.
+ * <i>ed2</i>: An arbitrary-precision number indicating the number of bits to rotate the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted to the left by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
-If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the mantissa become the most-significant bits instead.
+If this parameter is positive, the significand is shifted to the left by the given number of bits and the most-significant bits shifted out of the significand become the least-significant bits instead.
+If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the significand become the most-significant bits instead.

  * <i>ec</i>: An arithmetic context to control the precision of arbitrary-precision numbers.
 If this parameter is null or specifies an unlimited precision, this method has the same behavior as  `Shift` .

 <b>Return Value:</b>

-An arbitrary-precision binary number whose mantissa is rotated the given number of bits.
+An arbitrary-precision binary number whose significand is rotated the given number of bits.
 Signals an invalid operation and returns NaN (not-a-number) if  <i>ed2</i>
  is a signaling NaN or if  <i>ed2</i>
  is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the context.